rnmapbox/maps/docs/SkyLayer.md

 ### Description

-The transition affecting any changes to this layer’s skyOpacity propery.
+The transition affecting any changes to this layer’s skyOpacity property.

 ### Type